pandas-dev/pandas/doc/source/io.rst

    date_spec = {'nominal': [1, 2], 'actual': [1, 3]}
    df = pd.read_csv('tmp.csv', header=None, parse_dates=date_spec,
-                    index_col=0) #index is the nominal column df
+                    index_col=0)  # index is the nominal column df

 .. note::
-   If a column or index contains an unparseable date, the entire column or index will be returned unaltered as an object data type.
+   If a column or index contains an unparsable date, the entire column or index will be returned unaltered as an object data type.
 For non-standard datetime parsing, use :func:`to_datetime` after ``pd.read_csv``.